nouani7/Icon-Maker-Pro/README.md

 -   Select the platforms you want to support (Windows, macOS, iOS, Android, Web).

--   Click **Export**, and all the required icon files are automatically generated in the chosen folder, ready to use in your project.
+-   Click Export, and all the required icon files are automatically generated in the chosen folder, ready to use in your project.
-تمام! هذي قائمة **كاملة بجميع أحجام الأيقونات لكل نظام**، جاهزة للاستعمال مع أي أداة مثل **Icon Maker Pro**. ستركز على كل منصة: Windows، macOS، iOS، Android، وWeb/PWA.

 ----------
+***hat's it!
+Here's a complete list of all icon sizes for each platform, ready to use with any tool like Icon Maker Pro.
+We'll focus on each platform: Windows, macOS, iOS, Android, and Web/PWA.***

 ## 1️⃣ Windows (.ico)